KurosawaAngel/aioblockonomics/README.md

 # AioBloconomics

-## Asynchronous wrapper for the [Bloconomics API](https://bloconomics.co/)
+## Asynchronous wrapper for the [Bloconomics API](https://blockonomics.co)

 ## About

-Used AioHttp for the asynchronous requests and Pydantic for the data validation.
+Used AioHTTP for the asynchronous requests and Pydantic for the data validation.

 ## Requirements